Minnesota Criminal Expungement & Pardon

 Step one, then step two: To protect your public record, “an ounce of prevention is worth a pound of cure.”

-An expungement motion is more difficult, if you pled guilty or were convicted.
+An expungement motion is more difficult, after a guilty plea or conviction.

 So be sure your criminal defense lawyer is thinking ahead for you.
 And make sure they are also a Minnesota expungement lawyer.

 Compared to a Pardon

-Minnesota law provides for various strategies for keeping your record clean.
-Among those are “expungement” remedies and “pardon extraordinary.”
+Minnesota law provides various strategies for keeping your record clean.